fajarLa29/translation/README.md

-# IMPIXEL STUDIO 2018 - ALL RIGHT RESERVED
+# HOW-TO
-Use this file just for translation purpose only.
+Download the main file that contain name ("strings.xml")